yuvalbatan/writeups/HTB/Inject.md

 ![image](https://user-images.githubusercontent.com/114166939/233961590-72eebbb2-722e-48d7-b770-d684bd907023.png)

-I got the request, hit: ctrl + R, to send to the "Repeater".
+I got the request!

+hit: ctrl + R, to send to the "Repeater".

 I'll try to get the "/show_image?img=empty.png" by adding it to the header:

 Hit the send button and got "HTTP Status 500 – Internal Server Error":

 ![image](https://user-images.githubusercontent.com/114166939/233962647-8185e340-a03e-409b-a304-4cdf08160bfe.png)

-Probably the it cand display an empty image, I'll give it another value to check for LFI, Let's add "../" to the request instead the "empty.png":
+Probably the it can't display an empty image, I'll give it another value to check for LFI.

+Let's add "../" to the request instead the "empty.png":

 ![image](https://user-images.githubusercontent.com/114166939/233963489-7319a620-1e3d-4c87-b1bb-0dff6f356275.png)

 Got the answer from the server, it is vulnerable to LFI!

 The server tell us it have the "java & resources & uploads" directories in the current location.

 Let's manipulate the server to search for more information about itself and about its users.

 There is a realy important file here which can help us to gain access to the system:

 "HELP.md" file located on "../../../HELP.md" which reveals that this web use "Spring-Boot" which has many vulnerabilities.

 ![image](https://user-images.githubusercontent.com/114166939/233965718-a9f64dde-34de-4f4f-bbd8-9ea332848818.png)

 Let's open "Metasploit" tool:
 ```bash